star-ailab/star-ailab.github.io/_pages/home.md

 ### Director's Biography
 <div class="col-sm-12 clearfix">
   <img src="{{ site.url }}{{ site.baseurl }}/images/teampic/rebrahimi.jpg" class="img-responsive" width="25%" style="float: left" />
-  <h4>&nbsp&nbsp Mohammadreza (Reza) Ebrahimi</h4>
+  <h4>&nbsp;&nbsp; <a href="https://mohammadrezaebrahimi.github.io"> Mohammadreza (Reza) Ebrahimi </a></h4>
-  <i>&nbsp&nbsp ebrahimim@usf.edu
+  <i>&nbsp;&nbsp; ebrahimim@usf.edu
-  <p>&nbsp&nbsp I am an assistant professor at School of Information Systems and Management (SISM) at the University of South Florida.
+  <p>&nbsp;&nbsp; I am an assistant professor at School of Information Systems and Management (SISM) at the University of South Florida.
 I received my PhD in Information Systems from the University of Arizona, where I was a research assistant at the Artifiical Intelligence (AI) Lab conducted by Regents’ Professor Hsinchun Chen.
 In 2016, I received my Master's in Computer Science from Concordia University in Montreal, Canada.
 My Ph.D.
 Thesis targets two interconnected research areas: Security of AI and AI for Security.
 My Master's thesis leveraged crime data mining to enhance juveniles' safety in cyberspace.</p>

 </div>